initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 npm install @ngrx/effects --save
 ```

-Lets setup a service which contains methods to communicate to remote server.
+This is the `AppRemoteService` which contains methods for calling API's

 ```typescript
 //app-remote.service.ts